njbigwig/AltairEmulator/README.md

 3. SIN() function does not work <br>
 4. SQR() function does not work <br>
 5. String length function (LEN()) is not included with Altair BASIC 4K <br>
-6. Address and Data LEDs are lit only during single step mode to maintain performance <br>
+6. Address and Data LEDs are lit only during Altrair front panel single step mode to maintain performance <br>
 7. Reset/Clr switch actions are not implemented <br>
 8. Protect/unprotect switch actions are not implemented <br>
 9. Just like the original Altair 8800, the Aux switches do have any functions <br><br>